genmor/asmtools/README.md

 ## Citation
-If you use this package please cite the original article where we first described asmidx and CSBfilter.
+Please cite the original publication where we described the core functions of `asmidx` and `CSBfilter`.

 Morinaga, Gen, Darío Balcazar, Athanase Badolo, et al. “From Macro to Micro: De Novo Genomes of Aedes Mosquitoes Enable Comparative Genomics Among Close and Distant Relatives.”
 Genome Biology and Evolution 17, no. 8 (2025): evaf142. https://doi.org/10.1093/gbe/evaf142.

+I decided that it would be easier to maintain a single repository rather than multiple.
+It also makes sense from the perspective of having a single toolkit with numerous functions rather than a many minor tools.

 ## Installation
 You'll need a way to install R packages from github.
 One way to do this is: